voxpupuli/puppet-appd_db_agent/README.md

 ## Description

-This module installs, configures and provides a systemd based service for the Appdynamics Database Agent.
+This module installs, configures and provides a systemd based service for the [AppDynamics Database Agent](https://docs.appdynamics.com/display/PRO44/Database+Visibility).
 It has been developed and tested with dbagent version 4.4.1.229 on CentOS 7 with Puppet 4.10.
 It should also work on Puppet 5 and on other RedHat Enterprise 7 clones.